bparanj/crystal/security/patching.md

 How to Use Bundler for more detailed analysis?

-Bundler is a powerful tool for managing dependencies in Ruby projects, including Rails applications.
+Bundler is a powerful tool for managing dependencies in Ruby projects,  Rails applications.
 It provides several commands and features that allow you to perform more detailed analysis of your project's dependencies.
 Here are some ways to use Bundler for detailed dependency analysis:

 1. `bundle outdated` command:
    Running the `bundle outdated` command will show you a list of gems that have newer versions available than the ones currently specified in your `Gemfile.lock`.
 This helps you identify gems that may need updating.
 The output will include the gem name, current version, latest version, and the source of the update.
 For example: